MahStudio/WinGo-Maps/README.md

 ### Build and running the code

-1- Clone the repository
+1. Clone the repository.
-2- Open the solution file in Visual Studio
+2. Open the solution in Visual Studio.
-3- Right click on the solution file in Visual Studio solution explorer and add a new Class called `AppCore.cs` Then write this code in this class based on your *Google API information*:
+3. Right click on the solution file in Visual Studio solution explorer and add a new Class called `AppCore.cs` Then write this code in this class based on your *Google API information*:

 ```
 public class AppCore
 {